21st > February > 2007 Archive

 Kalido announced the latest release of its master data management solution, MDM 8 Release 3, today.
 Now, I have real problems with MDM, because in my old-fashioned way, I expect product codes, customer numbers and the like to be subject to data analysis like anything else and stored in databases or data warehouses as appropriate to their business access patterns (see my comment here).

 The Storage Network Industry Association (SNIA) says it will put more effort into promoting IP-based storage area networks, or SANs.
 That means iSCSI, although you might not realise it from reading the trade group's statements on the topic.
+Planning the IP SAN push are two SNIA sub-groups - the IP Storage Forum (IPSF) in the US, and the IP Storage Initiative (IPSI) in Europe.

 Microsoft has updated the licensing terms and conditions of its popular database for the benefit of virtualized computing environments.